7 Websites to Download Revit Content Libraries

 However, the quality can vary since content comes from many sources.
 Some BIMobject families are top-notch, others might be overly detailed or lacking parameter consistency.

 For Australian users, the challenge is filtering through this abundance.
-Here’s a pro tip: use the search filters on BIMobject to check if there’s an “Australia” region or localization tag – some objects are region-specific.
+Here’s a pro tip: use the search filters on BIMobject to check if there’s an “Australia” region or localisation tag – some objects are region-specific.

 BIMstore